-Streak cavitation (cavitation) Narrow quasi-steady cavities formed about excrescences or isolated roughness near the leading edge of a hydrofoil or other body.
-Such cavitation may also be associated with pressure variations in unstable laminar boundary layers.
-Stream-line (hydrodynamics) A line in a fluid such that its tangent at any point is parallel to the instantaneous velocity of the fluid at that point.
 Stream nuclei (cavitation) Undissolved gas nuclei existing in a stabilised condition (either on dust particles or otherwise) which are convected by the stream into regions of low pressure where they form cavitation sources.
-Strut or shaft bracket (vessel geometry and stability) (See Figure 56) A bracket supporting the outboard end of a propeller shaft in twin or multiple-screw vessels having propeller shaft fitted off the centreplane.
+Structured grid (computational fluid dynamics) A grid system that is characterized by a regular and systematic arrangement of grid cells or elements.
+Strut or shaft bracket (vessel geometry and stability) (See Figure 75) A bracket supporting the outboard end of a propeller shaft in twin or multiple-screw vessels having propeller shaft fitted off the centreplane.
 This is sometimes referred to as an "A" bracket.
-It usually consists of a barrel fitted with a bearing for the shaft, connected to the shell by one or two streamlined arms (Strut arms) Strut-arm angle (vessel geometry and stability) (See Figure 56) The angle between the axis of any strut arm and the baseplane of a ship when projected on to a transverse plane.
-Strut-arm section angle (vessel geometry and stability) (See Figure 56) The angle between the meanline of a strut arm section normal to its axis at any selected point along the arm and a line lying in the plane of that section parallel to the centreplane or baseplane.
+It usually consists of a barrel fitted with a bearing for the shaft, connected to the shell by one or two streamlined arms (Strut arms) Strut-arm angle (vessel geometry and stability) (See Figure 75) The angle between the axis of any strut arm and the baseplane of a ship when projected on to a transverse plane.
+Strut-arm section angle (vessel geometry and stability) (See Figure 75) The angle between the meanline of a strut arm section normal to its axis at any selected point along the arm and a line lying in the plane of that section parallel to the centreplane or baseplane.

-Figure 62: Characteristics of propeller strut or shaft bracket Strut-vee angle (vessel geometry and stability) (See Figure 56) The angle between the axes of the two arms of a V-shaped strut, when projected on to a transverse plane.
+Figure 75: Characteristics of propeller strut or shaft bracket.
+Strut-vee angle (vessel geometry and stability) (See Figure 75) The angle between the axes of the two arms of a V-shaped strut, when projected on to a transverse plane.
 Sublayer, laminar (hydrodynamics) A very thin layer of laminar flow, within a turbulent boundary layer and adjacent to a solid surface.

 Submergence (seakeeping) () [L] The relative vertical distance of a part (usually the bow) of an oscillating ship below the water surface; opposite to emergence.
-Successive Overtaking of Waves (vessel geometry and stability This mode of broach occurs during the passage of several steep waves, gradually forcing the ship into breadth seas.
+Successive Overtaking of Waves (vessel geometry and stability) This mode of broach occurs during the passage of several steep waves, gradually forcing the ship into breadth seas.
 It occurs in steep following and quartering seas when the ship is travelling at a speed less than the mean wave group speed.
 Suction side (propulsion, propulsor) The low pressure side of a propeller blade.
 Synonymous with the back of the propeller blade.
-Analogous to the upper surface of a wing. (see Figure 36).
+Analogous to the upper surface of a wing. (see Figure 52).
 Supercavitating flows (cavitation) Cavity flows in which attached, fully developed cavities extend beyond the trailing edge of the body about which the cavity is formed.
-(See also: Attached cavities and Fully developed cavities).
+(See also: Attached cavities and fully developed cavities).
 Supercavitating propeller (propulsion, propulsor) See: Propeller Types.